simonesilvestroni/m2m-website/_pages/about.md

 title: About
 date: '2022-01-14 16:54:43'
 last_modified_at: '2022-01-14 16:54:56'
 description: 'Minutes to Midnight is my online brand name.
 After 9 years in the UK, I’m currently freelancing in Milan.
 I’ve been keeping a blog since 2002.
-Find everything through the archives.'
+Find everything through the archive.'
 excerpt: 'Minutes to Midnight is my online brand name.
 After 9 years in the UK, I’m currently freelancing in Milan.
 I’ve been keeping a <a href="/blog/"><strong>blog</strong></a> since 2002.
-Find everything through the <a href="/archive/"><strong>archives</strong></a>.'
+Find everything through the <a href="/archive/"><strong>archive</strong></a>.'
 permalink: '/about/'
 ---
 ## Why Minutes to Midnight?